institutotim/wp-theme-mapasculturais/README.md

 ## Install

-* Copy this repository to `wp-content` directory of your Wordpress install;
+* Copy this repository to `wp-content/themes/` directory of your Wordpress install;
 * Activate this theme at the menu 'Apperance/Themes';
 * Install suggested plugins (ACF and others) at the menu 'Plugins';
 * Create the following pages: